camunda/camunda-docs-manual/content/user-guide/process-engine/expression-language.md

   </sequenceFlow>
 ```

-For the usage of expression language on conditional events see the following example:
+For usage of expression language on conditional events, see the following example:

 ```xml
 <conditionalEventDefinition>